seansfkelley/nas-download-manager/README.md

 NAS Download Manager allows you to add and manage your download tasks on your Synology DiskStation right from your browser.
 It requires a Synology NAS with DSM version 4 or higher.

+Please note that NAS Download Manager is not an official Synology offering.

 ### Features

 - Right-click and download many types of media (`<video>` and `<audio>` tags) and files (e.g. `.torrent` files).